ericoporto/agsbox2d/README.md

 velocityIteractions and positionIteractions relates to how Box2D simulates the world, so for information on these values I recommend looking into Box2D own documentation.

+#### `int GetDebugSprite()`

+Returns a sprite of the size of the screen with the objects in the world drawn on it.

+A common usage is to create a GUI of the size of the screen and set the background graphic of it with the sprite this function outputs.

+This is just to debug a scene and still doesn't support basic things like camera scrolling - we will get this soon.

 ### Shape

 #### `ShapeRectangle* Shape.AsRectangle`